-Intel recently made headlines by revealing that it had sold artificial intelligence chips worth a whopping $1 billion back in 2017.
-The announcement marked the first time the second largest chipmaker in the world disclosed its revenue from the sales of the rapidly growing computer segment globally, which is behind the increased sales expansions at competing companies like Nvidia Corp.
+Intel recently made headlines by revealing that it had sold artificial intelligence chips worth $1 billion back in 2017.
+The announcement marked the first time the second-largest chipmaker in the world disclosed its revenue from the sales of the rapidly growing computer segment globally, which is behind the increased sales expansions at competing companies like Nvidia Corp.

 With the stagnation in the sales of personal computers, Intel seems to be largely relying on its sales to data centers, which are behind the provision of computing power (behind the scenes) for both web-based and mobile applications.

 In turn, such applications depend on artificial intelligence (AI) for various features such as speech and image recognition.
 Nevertheless, most researchers are highly convinced that graphical processors such as those provided by Nvidia are well-suited for training artificial intelligence (AI) computer models compared to the central processor units, which have been Intel’s lifeblood for several decades now.

 Navin Shenoy, Intel’s data center chief, said at Intel’s Santa Clara, California headquarters during an event for Wall Street analysis that the chip maker had been managed to boost its CPUs to become over 200 times better when it comes to artificial intelligence training in the past several years.

 As such, the improvement had led to $1 Billion in sales revenue thanks to the selling of its Xeon processors for AI training in 2017.
 During the same period, Intel’s total revenue amounted to $62.8 billion.